av-mae-uf/uf_nav_repo/README.md

 - ros2 launch uf_nav uf_nav_launch.py
 - If all goes well, you will have a vehicle (arrow) moving along a course.
 The look-ahead-pose and the point on the path closest to the vehicle position are displayed as coordinate systems.
 Three views are available under the 'Views' menu on the right.

+## notes:
+1. The misc directory contains a python program named convert_to_UTM.
+The program is run as *python3 convert_to_UTM lat_long_input.csv UTM_output.csv*.
+This program converts an input file that has lat/long data separated by a comma to UTM coordinates, separated by a comma.